Earl Brown (general)

 In January 1971 he was assigned to the Department of Defense Manpower and Reserve Affairs Office at the Pentagon, serving as special assistant for domestic actions to the assistant secretary of defense.

 Brown went to Reese Air Force Base, Texas, in 1973 as deputy commander for operations, 64th Flying Training Wing.
 He was subsequently assigned to Williams Air Force Base, first as base commander and then as commander of the 82nd Flying Training Wing.
 In February 1975, Brown took command of the 1st Composite Wing, Military Airlift Command, Andrews Air Force Base, Maryland.

 Moving to Bolling Air Force Base, D.C., in June 1977, Brown was named chief of Security Police, Headquarters U.S. Air Force.
 From October 1978 to July 1980, he served as commander of the Air Defense Weapons Center, Tyndall Air Force Base, Fla.
-Brown transferred to Sembach Air Base, Germany, in July 1980, as commander of 17th Air Force.
+Brown transferred to Sembach Air Base, Germany, in July 1980, as commander of the 17th Air Force.

 He is a command pilot with more than 5,100 flying hours.
 His military decorations and awards include the Distinguished Service Medal, Legion of Merit with two oak leaf clusters, Distinguished Flying Cross with oak leaf cluster, Air Medal with four oak leaf clusters, Air Force Commendation Medal with oak leaf cluster and Purple Heart.
 He received a Distinguished Alumni Award from Pennsylvania State University in 1981, the highest order of recognition given by the university.

-He was promoted to lieutenant general September 15, 1982, and retired on December 1, 1984.
+He was promoted to lieutenant general on September 15, 1982, and retired on December 1, 1984.
 Brown died on June 4, 2020.